Robert Stewart, Duke of Albany: First years as governor

 The major political event of Robert's first years as governor was the return of George Dunbar, Earl of March, from exile in England.
 The Earl of March, who had previously sought English support against Robert's late nephew, David, Duke of Rothesay, abandoned Henry IV in June 1408 and travelled back to Scotland.
 Robert accepted the Dunbar family's pledges of loyalty, and began attempting to reconcile Dunbar with his old enemy, the Earl of Douglas.
 Robert's support of Dunbar's return provoked a dispute with Douglas, which he sought to resolve by meeting the earl at Inverkeithing in June 1409.
 Renewed political discussions led to a final meeting between Robert, Douglas, and Dunbar at Haddington in October 1409.
 During this meeting, Robert supervised an exchange of land between Douglas and Dunbar as a mark of peace between the two noblemen.
-Robert arranged the marriage of his eldest son by his second marriage, John, Earl of Buchan, to Douglas' daughter Elizabeth in 1410, in a final sign of his rapprochement with the earl.
+Robert arranged the marriage of his eldest son by his second marriage, John, Earl of Buchan, to Douglas' daughter in 1410, in a final sign of his rapprochement with the earl.

 After 1410, Robert largely left the governance of southern Scotland in the hands of Archibald, 4th Earl of Douglas, the most powerful non-royal nobleman in the kingdom.
 Although he rebuked Douglas that same year for taking funds illegally from the Scottish exchequer, Robert allowed significant grants to be made to the earl for the remainder of his rule.
 Douglas effectively robbed Robert's regency government of large sums of money, and began abusing the customs revenue of Edinburgh to supply his personal income.
 The nadir of this difficult period for the royal finances came in 1418, when Douglas besieged Edinburgh Castle in order to arrest members of his own affinity who worked in the exchequer.
 Robert was unwilling to challenge the Douglas family or its strong affinity, and restricted his interference in southern Scotland to confirming the earl's charters with the Great Seal.